DavidArmstrong/SAMDTelescopeController/TC4_0/ReadMe.md

 B. Use Xbee hardware to allow a wireless serial connection to the system.
 (Serial2)
 C. Use an LCD display with IR remote for input.
 (Serial1)

-One has to choose either A or B.  Option C can be used by itself, or with one of the other methods.
+One has to choose either A or B.  Option C can be used by itself, but one of the other methods has to at least be designated as well.

 When the system first powers on, it detects what is connected, and adapts as it can accordingly.